 - Bird and dog faeces

-Pollution levels fluctuate due to weather, tides & sand blocking the lagoons flow to the ocean.
+Pollution levels fluctuate due to weather, tides & sand blocking the lagoons from flow towards the ocean.

 These are natural occurrences.

-There are 4 things we can all do to help
+There are 4 things we can all be doing to help

 - Don’t feed the ducks

 Ducks breed to the amount of food available.
 Lots of food leads to lots of ducklings, and excessive breeding leads to large numbers of birds in one area.
 Because ducks defecate directly into the water, they can have a significant effect on water quality & the E.coli levels.